sustainable-computing/EnergyBoost/sphinx/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to EnergyBoost Documentation's documentation!
+Welcome to EnergyBoost's documentation!
 =====================================================

 .. toctree::
+   :caption: Contents
    :maxdepth: 2

-   :caption: Contents:
+   installation
+   changelog
+   preprocessor
+   methods
+   plot